5 Steps to Lasting Solutions

 2. Define

-Remeber, reflection is not narcissism.
+Remember, reflection is not narcissism.
 It is a way to understand and gain perspective, which will help you define your problem and the situation.

 Once you have defined the problem and the situation, you will know what you have to deal with.
 Take as long as you need, write, talk it out, possibly with yourself (make sure you are at home when doing so 😉), work through it, and go back if things change.

 3. Secure

-Secure the premises, that is, your home and possibly your car, and make sure you are safe.
 Do whatever you have to do within the boundaries of your financial limits and the law to ensure your safety.

 4. Plan

 When you feel safe, you can begin to think about a solution.
 Feeling safe means you relax, and when you relax, you are rational.
-And you need to be rational to find an effective solution to stop the stalkers.
+Frightened and panic-stricken people never made good plans.

 5. Execute

 When you have your solution, whatever it may be, let nothing stand in your way except the law, of course.
-Stop the monsters who are stealing your life!

 Image © Haute Stock